 Fresh, sweet summer corn is a treat to look forward to when planning your garden.
 There are many corn varieties, from hybrids to heirlooms.
-Depending upon your zone, there are varieties of corn that ripen at different times of the season, various colors and even sugar enhanced types.
+Depending upon your zone, there are varieties of corn that ripen at different times of the season, various colors, and even sugar-enhanced types.
 We’ll go over some of the best kinds of corn so you can get cracking on your summer garden planning.

 Popular Corn Plants You Can Grow

-As you start your list of seed to purchase, deciding which corn plants to grow can ensure a big crop of this sweet veggie.
+As you start your list of seeds to purchase, deciding which corn plants to grow can ensure a big crop of this sweet veggie.
 However, deciphering those seed catalogs can be challenging.
 Among all the types of corn, you will also have to decide if you want normal sweet corn, sugar enhanced, or super sweet corn.
 The choices can make a gardener dizzy.
 A primer on the three main categories of corn can help narrow down the selection.

 Standard Sweet Corn

-This classic group is one of the most popular selection of corn varieties.
+This classic group is one of the most popular selections of corn varieties.
 The traditional flavor and texture simply sing “summer,” but the drawback is that they don’t store for long.
 More than a couple of days in the crisper and the sugars turn into starch.
 There are early and late maturing hybrids, making them a good selection for almost any zone.

 These types of corn also come in white or yellow.
 Some of the standard varieties are: